Key Takeaways

 Is it worth applying if I'm missing a "required" certification?

 Often yes, if the certification is not tied to a legal or safety requirement and you have strong equivalent experience.
 Missing a certification listed as required but functionally treated as preferred is common, and many hiring managers will still consider strong candidates.
+For more insights, check out our Job Description Analysis Checklist Before You Apply.

 How do I list a certification I'm currently studying for?

 State it clearly as "in progress" with an expected completion or exam date, so it reads as a credible, active pursuit rather than an unfinished claim.
+You can also use our Resume Keyword Map Template - Match Your Resume to Any Job Description to enhance your resume.

 Does a missing certification always hurt my ATS score significantly?